bradymonks/StreamingData-FinalProject/README.md

 # Producer and Consumer Set up

-For my project, I wanted to go with one producer reading through the csv file and setting the entry totals to 6 different consumers, each with their own queue.
+For my project, I wanted to go with one producer reading through the csv file and sending the entry totals to 6 different consumers, each with their own queue.

 ## Producer